developer-zebra/developer-zebra-site/src/ppc/2-3/guide/setup/index.md

 5. When prompted, enter information in the fields requested, including the challenge password.
 6. Generate a self-signed certficate:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl x509 -req -days 365 -in ppcdemo.csr -signkey ppcdemo.key -sha256 -out ppcdemo.crt`<br>
-where "ppcdemo.crt" is the self-signed certficate.
+where "ppcdemo.crt" is the self-signed certficate to be used for the client app.
 7. When prompted, enter the pass phrase set in step 2.
 8. Generate the .pfx certificate file:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl pkcs12 -export -out ppcdemo.pfx -inkey ppcdemo.key -in ppcdemo.crt`<br>